jackw00/VeniceVikingsWebsite/README.md

 This project was created in Summer of 2021 for my local youth football organization - the Venice Vikings.

-I volunteered to create this website for their 2021-2022 season and now that the website is no longer in use, I have uploaded it to github.
+I was tasked to create this website for their 2021-2022 season and now that the website is no longer in use, I have uploaded it to github.